BugSlayersC5/Recycle-Mate/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+work to do
+1. Home page- replace images on testimonial, the ash space around the testimonial and the component above it
+2. features pages
+3. best practices
+4. admin approval
+5.